Perfect for discoveries and excursions

 The second oldest zoo in Germany, established in 1858, now runs under the guiding principle 'Experience animals – preserve nature'.
-There are 4,500 animals of over 500 species to see, including very rare, endangered species such as the red-crowned crane, the Asiatic lion or the bearded vulture.
-Many outdoor enclosures, alongside the Exotarium, an aquarium and reptile house, and the Grzimek House, where day becomes night, promise exciting sights.
+There are 4,500 animals of over 500 species to see, including very rare and endangered species such as the red-crowned crane, the Asiatic lion, or the bearded vulture.
+Many outdoor enclosures, alongside the Exotarium and the Grzimek House, promise exciting sights.

 But if you want a real experience of nature, head north from H+ Hotel Frankfurt Eschborn: here you can find the Taunus, a low mountain range, with its three natural parks.
 Its highest point is the Großer Feldberg.
 It is 879 metres high and features an observation tower where you can enjoy a wonderful panoramic view that extends as far as Frankfurt.
 The hiking paths over the main Taunus ridge and around the Großer Feldberg are popular.
 This is also where the European long-distance paths E1 and E3 meet.